Nightsd01/ObjectRecognition/README.md

 # ObjectRecognition
 Uses the iOS device camera and a custom deep learning algorithm to perform real time object recognition.
+This neural network achieves 68.8% accuracy.
+In 2015, the [best](http://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html#43494641522d313030) algorithms hit 76%, so this is quite good for a simple convolutional neural network.

 I designed & trained a convolutional neural network on the CIFAR-100 database of object images for 100 different classes of objects (such as trains, aircraft, different types of flowers).